 We conducted extensive research online, but details are very hard to find.
 I therefore hope the below will help you.

 From Uruapan you need to drive to Angahuan.
 From there you can hire a guide (150-300 pesos, plus horse rental if you want one) or you can drive to the end of the road, following the signs to the volcano.
 You can park in one of two ecological parks that rent cabins (of course, you could stay there, too), including Centro Turistico de Angahuan.
 You can also rent horses and hire guides there.
 From the tourism centers, it is an easy 35 minute walk on a wide dirt road to the site of the church ruins.
-The walk is gorgeous; you walk amidst pine trees and cactus, and, finally, alongside fields of dried lava.
+The stroll is gorgeous; you walk amidst pine trees and cactus, and, finally, alongside fields of dried lava.
 Once you reach the ruins there are a few simple restaurants selling food and drink.

 One of the restaurant owners is Jesús “Cachuy” Velázquez Gutiérrez, the son of two survivors of the volcano: Aniceto Velázquez Contreras and Paula Gutiérrez Aguilar.
 He told us you can access the ruins by car, but you have to drive way out of your way, covering about 24 km; the walk or horseback ride is much easier.
 He has a Facebook page for the church ruins, so you can also ask him questions before you visit.